 The AD FS application is part of Duo Beyond, Duo Access, and Duo MFA plans.

-Before installing the Duo AD FS integration, verify that federated logins to your relying parties are working.
+Also verify that federated logins to your relying parties are working prior to installing Duo.

 This integration adds a pluggable multi-factor (MFA) authentication provider that provides a Duo two-factor authentication prompt to web-based logins through an AD FS Identity Provider and/or Web Application Proxy.
 After completing primary authentication to the AD FS server (by any standard means such as Windows Integrated or Forms-Based), your users will be required to complete a Duo authentication challenge before getting redirected back to the relying party.